VzBoT3D/docs/docs/vz235_mellow/gantry.md

 ![Overview](../../../assets/images/manual/vz235_mellow/gantry/overview.png)

+## Placeholder parts

+The Mellow VzBot kits come with placeholder printed parts on the gantry which allow the gantry to be shipped as a complete assembly.
+These parts need replacing with your own printed parts.
+Further instructions can be found on the [placeholder parts](./gantry/placeholder-parts) page.

 ## Video tutorial

 The video tutorial below depicts the AWD configuration, but may still be useful to those building a 2WD kit.